 The recipients are recognized at the AGA Awards Ceremony during Digestive Disease Week®.

-Nomination deadline and submission process
+Nomination and submission process

 All nominations must be submitted online by a primary nominator who is an AGA member.
 The names of additional AGA members who support the nomination should be listed on the nomination form.